apache/incubator-datalab/README.md

 -   MongoDB – is a database, which contains part of DLab’s configuration, user’s exploratory environments description as well as user’s preferences.
 -   Docker – used for building DLab Docker containers, which will be used for provisioning other components.
--   Jenkins – is an alternative to Web UI.
-It is accessible by the following link: http[s]://SSN\_Public\_IP\_or\_Public\_DNS/jenkins

 Elastic(Static) IP address is assigned to an SSN Node, so you are free to stop|start it and and SSN node's IP address won’t change.

+## Endpoint

+This is a node which serves as a provisioning endpoint for Dlab resources.
+Endpoint machine is deployed separately from Dlab installation and can be even deployed on a different cloud.

 ## Edge node

-Setting up Edge node is the first step that user is asked to do once logged into DLab.
 This node is used as proxy server and SSH gateway for the user.
 Through Edge node users can access Notebook via HTTP and SSH.
 Edge Node has a Squid HTTP web proxy pre-installed.

 ## Notebook node